dfinity/interface-spec/spec/index.md

 -   It may not have other custom sections the names of which start with the prefix `icp:` besides the \`icp:public \` and \`icp:private \`.

--   The IC may reject WebAssembly modules that

-    -   declare more than 50,000 functions, or

-    -   declare more than 300 globals, or

-    -   declare more than 16 exported custom sections (the custom section names with prefix `icp:`), or
+-   The IC may reject WebAssembly modules that + declare more than 6000 functions, or + declare more than 200 globals, or + declare more than 16 exported custom sections (the custom section names with prefix `icp:`), or + the total size of the exported custom sections exceeds 1MiB

-    -   the number of all exported functions called `canister_update <name>` or `canister_query <name>` exceeds 1,000, or

-    -   the sum of `<name>` lengths in all exported functions called `canister_update <name>` or `canister_query <name>` exceeds 20,000, or

-    -   the total size of the exported custom sections exceeds 1MiB.

 ### Interpretation of numbers

 WebAssembly number types (`i32`, `i64`) do not indicate if the numbers are to be interpreted as signed or unsigned.
 Unless noted otherwise, whenever the System API interprets them as numbers (e.g. memory pointers, buffer offsets, array sizes), they are to be interpreted as unsigned.

-### Entry points
+### Entry points {\#entry-points}

 The canister provides entry points which are invoked by the IC under various circumstances: